CodeBoxxTechSchool/ExerciceJavascript1/README.md

 # JS Exercice #1

-This is the first quote request form that was made for Rocket Elevators, but unfortunately the lastprogrammer has left you with a lot of trouble.
+This is the first quote request form that was made for Rocket Elevators, but unfortunately the previous programmer has left you with a lot of trouble.
 So you have a good debugging job to do!

 As several employees will work to correct these problems, you are asked to make the changes on your own branch rather than on the master.